Keperra Buyers Agent’s Guide

 How has the Keperra property market been performing?

-In the last 5 years the median price of units has decreased by 1.7%.
-On average, over the last 10 years unit prices have increased by 2.8% per annum.
+Units in Keperra have seen more modest price growth.
+In the last 5 years the median price of units has increased by 27.1%.
+On average, over the last 10 years unit prices have increased by 1.2% per annum.

 Supply and demand characteristics for Keperra

-- There is a shortage of houses currently listed for sale (0.99%)
+- There is a shortage of houses currently listed for sale (0.48%), (There is a large number of units currently listed for sale (1.03%)).

 Thinking about buying a property in Keperra?
 Our Keperra Buyer’s Agent is more than happy to have a chat.
 Please contact us.